vivekje19/p/README.md

 }

 ```
 Here Mutation is an entry point and addUser is defined as a resolver function which will insert the users data into database, UserInput is defined as schema which will access and validate the fields UserInput schema.
+User is also a defined schema and it is used here that after inserting  addUser resolver return inserted user data according to User scema.